- Insomnia is: trouble falling sleep, staying asleep or waking up early and not being able to get back to sleep.

 What causes insomnia?

-Short-term (or acute) insomnia lasts for less than 3 months, and usually happens when something in your life is really bothering you.
+Short-term (or acute) insomnia lasting less than one month, and usually happens when something in your life is really bothering you.
 For example, a person with insomnia might find it hard to fall asleep or to stay asleep if they have a lot of things on their mind or are adjusting to a new environment.

 Stressful things that might interfere with sleep include: